Leoj030/express-login-auth/README.md

 ### 2. Create your own Environment Config

-You'll need to create your own environment configuration and fill it with your own values.
+You need to create your own environment configuration and fill it with your own values.
 There is a file named .env.example in the repository with the following variables:

 ```js
 MONGODB_URI = your_mongodb_uri